quicwg/base-drafts/draft-ietf-quic-http.md

 Frame type definitions in HTTP/3 often use the QUIC variable-length integer encoding.
 In particular, Stream IDs use this encoding, which allows for a larger range of possible values than the encoding used in HTTP/2.
-Some frames in HTTP/3 use an identifier rather than a Stream ID (e.g. Push IDs in PRIORITY frames).
+Some frames in HTTP/3 use an identifier rather than a Stream ID (e.g., Push IDs).
 Redefinition of the encoding of extension frame types might be necessary if the encoding includes a Stream ID.

 Because the Flags field is not present in generic HTTP/3 frames, those frames which depend on the presence of flags need to allocate space for flags as part